Photo by Jamie Taete, graphic work by Sam Taylor

 I understand that, last year, if you hadn't binge-watched Orange Is the New Black and House of Cards your small-talk game would have been weak (and there's nothing but small talk at college, other than BIG TALK with people who really like their degrees, and that's even more annoying).
 But that's no reason to hand over three years of your life to endless TV shows about vampires, alcoholic police officers, and gangsters in fedoras.
 You're supposed to leave college with the knowledge that dropping another pill at sunrise isn't a good idea, not an obsessive command of Sopranos trivia.

 Get a Good Degree

 And then start studying another one.
 Or do postgraduate studies.
-Avoid the real world, where sarcasm is no longer charming and your degree in fashion journalism is worth fuck all.
-My brother has been out of university for two years.
-Let me tell you what he told me: “The best way to have a better student life in 2014 is to do whatever it takes to have a student life in 2015.”
+Avoid the real world, where sarcasm is no longer charming and your degree in fashion journalism is only useful as kindling for a fire.
+My brother has been out of college for two years.
+Let me tell you what he told me, “The best way to have a better student life in 2014 is to do whatever it takes to have a student life in 2015.”